Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 // Wait operation completion
 statementCreated = PollSparkStatement(client, sessionCreated.Id, statementCreated);
 ```

+## Retrieve a statement

+To retrieve an existing statement call `GetSparkStatement`, passing in both the session ID and the ID of the statement.

 ```C# Snippet:GetSparkStatement
 SparkStatement statement = client.GetSparkStatement(sessionCreated.Id, statementCreated.Id);
 Debug.WriteLine($"Statement is returned with id {statement.Id} and state {statement.State}");
 ```

+## Cancel a statement

+To cancel a submitted statement call `CancelSparkStatement`, passing in both the session ID and the ID of the statement.

 ```C# Snippet:CancelSparkStatement
 SparkStatementCancellationResult cancellationResult = client.CancelSparkStatement(sessionCreated.Id, statementCreated.Id);
 Debug.WriteLine($"Statement is cancelled with message {cancellationResult.Msg}");
 ```

+## Cancel a session

+To cancel the entire Spark session  call `CancelSparkSession`, passing in the session ID.

 ```C# Snippet:CancelSparkSession
 Response operation = client.CancelSparkSession(sessionCreated.Id);
 ```

+## Support Code

+Today the following support code is needed to poll the status of submitted Spark statements and sessions.

+It is hoped to be temporary.

 ```C# Snippet:TemporarySparkSupportCode
  private const string Error = "error";
  private const string Dead = "dead";